Edgar-Conzen/ICY40/README.md

   <img src="/Doc/ICY40_in_housing.jpg" width="800" />
 </p>

-The EC16 soft processor core is free and open source just as the assembler EC16ASM.PY and the monitor program EC16MON .
-Programs can be written with a text editor like Notepad++ and uploaded with a terminal program like Tera Term.
+The EC16 soft processor core is free and open source just as the assembler EC16ASM.PY and the simple monitor program EC16MON.
+Assembler programs can be written with a text editor like Notepad++ and uploaded with a terminal program like Tera Term.

 <p float="left">
   <img src="/Doc/ICY40_EC16_writes_text_on_display.jpg" width="800" />